Zero-JS Runtime Theme Switching with CSS Variables: Architecture & CI Validation

 1. Guarantee Render Stability: Implement explicit fallback chains with var(--token, var(--fallback-token, #default-hex)) to prevent cascade failures.

-2. Force CI Emulation: Configure Playwright/Puppeteer to launch with --force-dark-mode or inject @media overrides via page.emulateMedia({ colorScheme: 'dark' }).
+2. Force CI Emulation: Configure Playwright with page.emulateMedia({ colorScheme: 'dark' }) to simulate dark mode reliably.

 3. Enforce Layer Precedence: Apply strict @layer reset, base, tokens, components, utilities ordering in the build pipeline to prevent specificity wars.